 Strategic partnerships have also been established with other e-Infrastructures such as EUDAT, PRACE, GÉANT, and OpenAIRE as well as Peer Infrastructure Agreements with Research infrastructures (e.g. Compute Canada) and Policy and standards bodies (e.g. e-IRG).

-Much focus has been on identifying opportunities, expanding the infrastructure and business development, however, an important aspect of sustainability is ensuring that the services offered are consistently maintained, supported and improved upon.
+Much focus has been on identifying opportunities, expanding the infrastructure and business development.
+However, an important aspect of sustainability is ensuring that the services offered are consistently maintained, supported and improved upon.
 This has been covered through a couple different ways, whether the advisory Solutions and Service Board to streamline and guide evolution of the services and solutions portfolio, through the establishment of formal SLAs with communities, or in how the services are management via the FitSM service management standard implementation.

 Diverse business models have moved from proof of concept to implementation such as with EGI pay-for-use and the delivery of commercial FitSM training and certification.
 Analysis of procurement opportunities has already begun, which will be further explored in the second year of the project.